-Quick to make and sure to delight, this creamy 5 minute pineapple sorbet can be whipped up at the last minute for a sweet, healthy dessert.
+Quick to make and sure to delight, this creamy, 5-minute pineapple ice cream can be whipped up at the last minute for a sweet, healthy dessert.

-This year I've been giving my food processor a bit of a workout making these quick and easy 5 minute sorbets.
-I showed you last year how I make a quick watermelon sorbet, and it's become one of my most popular posts with good reason; it's the perfect way to treat yourself to something refreshing on a hot summer day.
+This year I've been giving my food processor a bit of a workout making lots of quick-and-easy 5-minute sorbets and ice creams.
+Last year, I showed you how I make a quick watermelon sorbet, and it's become one of my most popular posts with good reason; it's the perfect way to treat yourself to something refreshing on a hot summer day.
 It's not too sweet, and it's about as healthy as a dessert can get.

-later on, though, I did get even healthier when I shared with you how to make a refreshing mojito sorbet.
+later on, I got even healthier when I shared with you how to make a refreshing mojito sorbet.
 It uses cucumber, so it has less sugar than the watermelon sorbet, and it can be enjoyed by people on the strictest of diets, even the candida diet that doesn't allow for the sugar in most fruits.

 Sometimes, though, you want something creamier, and something even easier.
-In those cases my coconut pineapple sorbet is the perfect choice.
+In those cases, this pineapple ice cream is a perfect choice.

-Because I can go to my local Aldi store and buy a package of frozen pineapple chunks, so there is no prep work involved at all!
-This truly is a 5 minute pineapple sorbet!
+I can go to my local supermarket and buy a package of frozen pineapple chunks, leaving me with no prep work at all!
+This truly is a 5-minute pineapple ice cream!

 No matter how you choose to serve it, though, it is amazingly sweet and creamy with very little effort.